bowermaj/bowermaj.github.io/index.md

 ## Welcome!

-All You Can Sweet is a beautique confectionary store, catering to orders large and small.
+all You Can Sweet is a beautique confectionary store, catering to orders large and small.

 Our selection of sweets are all hand made in a government approved kitchen.
 Check out the expanding range of delicious sweets below 😊